FNNDSC/pl-dcm2img/README.md

         the named file.
 By default the script assumes that multiple DICOMS should be converted en mass otherwise.

+        [--preserveDICOMinputName]
+        If specified, use the input DICOM name as the stem of the output filename, with the specified type ('jpg' or 'png') as the extension.
+        In the case where [--reslice] is additionally specified, only the slice or 'z' direction will preserve original DICOM names.

         [-t|--outputFileType <outputFileType>]
         The output file type.
 If different to <outputFileStem> extension, will override extension in favour of <outputFileType>.